MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-upgrade.md

 This article describes known issues and errors you may encounter when upgrading AKS on Azure Stack HCI to the newest release.
 You can also review known issues with [Windows Admin Center](known-issues-windows-admin-center.md) and when [installing AKS on Azure Stack HCI](known-issues-installation.md).

 ## After upgrading to PowerShell module 1.1.9, this error appears: _Applying platform configurations failed.
-Error:No adapter is connected to the switch:'swtch1’ on node: ‘node1’_
+Error: No adapter is connected to the switch:'swtch1’ on node: ‘node1’_

 This error was resolved in PowerShell module version 1.1.11.
-You should update to your Powershell module to version 1.1.11 on all nodes to resolve this issue.
+Update the Powershell module to version 1.1.11 on all nodes to resolve this issue.

 ## During an upgrade, custom node taints, roles, and labels are lost